kblair40/ecommerce/README.md

 I undoubtedly know more now than when I began this app, so I plan to work on and add the following features:

-1. SSR for initial home page image loading, likely using NextJS
+1. SSR for initial home page (at least) image loading, likely using NextJS
 2. Ability for users to create profile where they can rate products and save products to a wishlist, along with GraphQL queries for database requests
 3. Ability for users to checkout with a customized Stripe checkout form
 4. Implement some 'advanced' React tools to improve code, such as propTypes and HOCs